Cykyrios/GodotInSim/README.md

 your `cfg.txt` file.
 Initialize the OutSim socket with `initialize(outsim_options)` on your `OutSim` instance to receive packets.
 The `outsim_options` must be the same as the OutSimOpts in `cfg.txt`.

-## InSimRelay

-You can connect to InSimRelay by connecting to InSim with the corresponding option.
-Relay packets can be sent just like normal InSim packets.

 ## Text handling

 Text is automatically converted from UTF8 to LFS's format and vice versa.
 The unicode text includes